 Step 4: Combine the ingredients for the rub in a bowl and mix well.
 Coat pork generously with rub.
 As you can see below, don’t be shy with this rub.
 It’s going to add some amazing flavor to your pork.

 Step 5: Drop wood chunks onto hot coals and place pork over indirect heat.
-Insert your meat thermometer into the thickest portion of the meat.
+Insert your meat thermometer (like the Thermoworks Signals or the ThermoWorks Smoke X4 RF) into the thickest portion of the meat.
 For this, I use the FireBoard system which I have reviewed here.

 Step 6: While pork is cooking, combine whisky, brown sugar, and nutmeg, mixing thoroughly and set aside.